 - the historic nature and architectural significance of the building, which is not only a significant structure in South King County, but also a unique example of this type of architecture in Washington State

-- the potential for this building to serve as a museum, cultural center, or some other tourist-oriented destination (but please: no suggestions about McMenamin’s-type options – that is one possibility that has been explored extensively and rejected previously)
+- the potential for this building to serve as a museum, cultural center, or some other tourist-oriented destination

 - the opportunities for repurposing the building as a city center or civic hub